Beauty (and especially cosmetics) are hot categories for social media content and brand storytelling.

 Stories across platforms are also are helping to drive more engagement and faster purchase cycles, with features that allow consumers to swipe up for more information, participate in product polls, shop directly within content and more.
 With community-led content, there are even more opportunities to move consumers quickly along their purchase journey.

-Greenfly helps beauty brands activate their valuable advocates, strengthen those relationships through content collaboration and efficient communication, and ultimately, drive exponential growth in social reach and engagement.
+Greenfly helps beauty and cosmetics brands activate their valuable advocates, strengthen those relationships through content collaboration and efficient communication, and ultimately, drive exponential growth in social reach and engagement.
 Whatever your brand sales channel or market focus is, Greenfly can ease the challenge of rapid social content creation and distribution at scale, and streamline your entire social content workflow.

 In practice, the Greenfly platform can ingest photo and video content created by your various beauty community stakeholders and route it into organized portfolios for distribution to brand social teams or other community members.
 These Greenfly Galleries can be accessed and shared via the Greenfly mobile app so content can be amplified quickly across social stories or feeds.